Edward Teller: Decision to drop the bombs

-In the days before and after the first demonstration of a nuclear weapon, the Trinity test in July 1945, his fellow Hungarian Leo Szilard circulated the Szilard petition, which argued that a demonstration to the Japanese of the new weapon should occur prior to actual use on Japan, and with that hopefully the weapons would never be used on people.
+In the days before and after the first demonstration of a nuclear weapon (the Trinity test in July 1945), Hungarian Leo Szilard circulated the Szílard petition, which argued that a demonstration to the Japanese of the new weapon should occur before actual use on Japan, and that the weapons should never be used on people.
 In response to Szilard's petition, Teller consulted his friend Robert Oppenheimer.
 Teller believed that Oppenheimer was a natural leader and could help him with such a formidable political problem.
 Oppenheimer reassured Teller that the nation's fate should be left to the sensible politicians in Washington.
-Bolstered by Oppenheimer's influence, he decided to not sign the petition.
+Bolstered by Oppenheimer's influence, he decided not to sign the petition.